Assimilative Causal Inference: Conditional ACI in the Presence of Additional Non-Target Variables

-Recall from Section \ref{Sec:Method} that ACI employs Bayesian data assimilation to estimate the state of $\mathbf{y}$.
-ACI exploits observations of $\mathbf{x}$ to reduce the uncertainty in $\mathbf{y}$, where the influence of $\mathbf{x}$ on $\mathbf{y}$ depends on its own uncertainty: smaller observational uncertainty leads to a stronger impact.
-When extending this framework to include $\mathbf{x}_{\text{B}}$, the observed $\mathbf{x}_{\text{B}}$ time series is still used in the forecast step to compute uncertainties in $\mathbf{x}_{\text{A}}$ and $\mathbf{y}$.
-However, during the analysis step, the uncertainty in $\mathbf{x}_{\text{B}}$'s dynamics is deliberately excluded by assigning infinite uncertainty to its likelihood before posterior computation.
 Inflating the uncertainty in $\mathbf{x}_{\text{B}}$ is straightforward using Bayesian inference for state estimation.
-This ensures that $\mathbf{x}_{\text{B}}$ does not affect the uncertainty reduction in the state estimation of $\mathbf{y}$ when treated as an observational process.
-Consequently, any uncertainty reduction in $\mathbf{y}$ results solely from $\mathbf{x}_{\text{A}}$ under this proposed pipeline.
-See Panel (c) of Figure \ref{Fig:Causal_Link} for an illustration.
-For dynamical systems with explicit governing equations, a shortcut to exclude the influence in the uncertainty of $\mathbf{x}_{\text{B}}$ is to treat $\mathbf{x}_{\text{B}}$ as a prescribed forcing term in the reduced system defined by $(\mathbf{x}_{\text{A}},\mathbf{y})$ during Bayesian inference, with values defined by its observed time series system.
+This approach ensures that $\mathbf{x}_{\text{B}}$ does not affect the uncertainty reduction in the state estimation of $\mathbf{y}(t)$ when treated as an observational process.
+Consequently, any uncertainty reduction in $\mathbf{y}(t)$ results solely from $\mathbf{x}_{\text{A}}$ under this proposed pipeline.
+See Panel (c) of Figure \ref{Fig:ACI_Framework_Schematic} for an illustration.
+For dynamical systems with explicit governing equations (see \eqref{general_CTNDS}), a shortcut to exclude the influence in the uncertainty of $\mathbf{x}_{\text{B}}$ is to treat $\mathbf{x}_{\text{B}}$ as a prescribed forcing term in the reduced system defined by $(\mathbf{x}_{\text{A}},\mathbf{y})$ during Bayesian inference, with values defined by its observed time series.
 Nevertheless, this framework does not necessarily require modifications to the underlying dynamical system, making it compatible with any given model, potentially including operational models in atmospheric and ocean science, as the model structure and integrity remains intact.